Canonical-AI-Inc/canonical/README.md

 But first, we have to address latency.
 In voice conversation, users expect a 300 millisecond or less response from the AI.
 In applications with a sufficiently well-written system prompt, the context window bogs the latency down to seconds – and that’s before conversation turns add to the context window.

 ## Solution
 Canonical AI is an optimization engine for conversational AI.
-A highly-performant semantic cache is the core of our technology.
+A ultra-low latency semantic cache is the core of our technology.
 In order for the semantic cache to work in a conversation, we make the cache aware of the conversational context.

 Here is a basic description of a simple semantic cache.
 For each new user query, the code first semantically searches the cache for what is essentially the same query – even if the query phrasing is different.
 If a match is found in the cache, the code returns the answer from the cache rather than calling the LLM.
 Cache hits return responses faster and cost less compared to calling a foundational LLM API.